Organizations Subject to the Tax

 The tax is on the unrelated business income of both the universities and colleges themselves and on their wholly owned

-tax exempt subsidiary organizations.
-It is immaterial whether the business is conducted by the university or by a separately
+or controlled tax exempt subsidiary organizations.
+It is immaterial whether the business is conducted by the university or

 When an exempt title-holding corporation, described in section 501(c)(2), pays any of its net income to an organization

 that itself is exempt from tax under section 501(a) (or would pay such an amount except that the expenses of collecting its

 income exceed the amount collected) and files a consolidated return with that organization, the title-holding corporation